PramudithaWeerakoon/vertex/README.md

 ### [🌐 Website](https://deleashers-chronos.netlify.app/)

-This repository is a simple and elegant business-card website for Kus Solutions, a company specializing in website design and development.
-The website serves as a showcase for Kus Solutions' portfolio, client reviews, and a convenient contact form.
+This repository is a simple and elegant business-card website for Vertex Software Enterprise Solutions, a company specializing in website design and development.
+The website serves as a showcase for Vertex Software Enterprise Solutions' portfolio, client reviews, and a convenient contact form.
 It provides a clear and concise overview of the company's web design expertise and offers a seamless way for visitors to explore past work and get in touch.

 ![Tech Stack](https://github-readme-tech-stack.vercel.app/api/cards?title=Tech+Stack&align=center&titleAlign=center&lineCount=2&width=600&bg=%230D1117&badge=%23161B22&border=%2321262D&titleColor=%2358A6FF&line1=react%2Creact%2C9bf266%3Bnext.js%2Cnext.js%2C9f179b%3B&line2=prettier%2Cprettier%2Cf0a892%3Btypescript%2Ctypescript%2C1227c0%3Btailwindcss%2Ctailwindcss%2C195c11%3B)

 ## Installation